dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 act of coming up with random numbers.
 You would have to surveil everyone at all times, kicking in their door and arresting them once they sit down and start flipping a coin or rolling some dice.
-You would have to pass legislation that criminalizes thought itself since creating an "anonymous bitcoin wallet" is nothing more than thinking of 12 random words.[^7]
+You would have to pass **legislation that criminalizes thought itself** since creating an "anonymous bitcoin wallet" is nothing more than coming up with 12 random words.

 Dear legislators, I ask you earnestly: do you genuinely believe that outlawing speech is a good idea?
 Do you want to make math illegal?
 Are